 If you live in a state where marijuana is legal, or you hang out with lots of people who use the drug, you’ll need iron resolve.

 Delete your weed dealer’s number from your phone and consider blocking it.
 If you’re reluctant to do this, perhaps you’re not yet ready to quit cold.

 With the substance gone, you should also drive out all the accessories and paraphernalia you accumulated as a smoker.
 From weed grinders and bongs to lighters and pipes, get rid of anything that will induce cravings or tempt you to return to your old ways.
 Do not underestimate the importance of this step.
 You’re making a statement to yourself that you’re about to embrace a weed-free life.
 Don’t allow anything to hold you back.

 Make yourself accountable for marijuana withdrawal symptoms

-If you’re looking to quite weed, make full use of your friends and family if you feel this will strengthen your chances of success.
+If you’re looking to quit weed, make full use of your friends and family if you feel this will strengthen your chances of success.

-If you feel your willpower slipping, check in with your accountability buddy and they could means the difference between another weed-free day and slipping away from your well-intentioned plan.
+If you feel your willpower slipping, check in with your accountability buddy and they could mean the difference between another weed-free day and slipping away from your well-intentioned plan.

 Create plenty of distractions

 If you’ve been spending hours on end getting high, you are likely to find yourself with what seems like masses of time on your hands when you quit.